idaholab/moose/modules/doc/content/getting_started/installation/conda_pagination.md

-Now that you have a working MOOSE, and you know how to make your MPI wrapper available, proceed to 'New Users' to begin your tour of MOOSE!
+Now that you have a working MOOSE, proceed to 'New Users' to begin your tour of MOOSE!

 !content pagination use_title=True
                     previous=installation/index.md